How To Add Legal Pages To Your WordPress Site

 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

-The plugin developers secured rights to high quality, professionally written legal disclaimers and packaged them into a plugin that can be installed quickly on any WordPress site.
-Your legal pages can be installed and set up on your site in one minute or less and the plugin licensing is flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell or flip).
+The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
+You can have legal pages installed and set up on your site in less than one minute and the plugin licensing is very flexible, allowing you to install and use this plugin on all of your websites (even sites that you decide to sell or flip).

 Important

-If hiring legal experts to create your online legal documentation is currently out of your budget, then consider implementing at least some basic form of legal protection on your site until you can afford professional assistance from a legal expert.
+If hiring lawyers to create your legal pages is out of your budget, then consider implementing at least some basic kind of legal protection on your website until you can afford professional assistance from a solicitor.

-Download the FREE Legal Pages Generator software below, or consider choosing one of the better solutions we discuss in this article, such as using ready-made legal forms, or a WordPress legal pages plugin as described in the section below.
+Download the FREE Legal Pages Generator tool below, or use one of the better solutions we discuss in this article, such as using ready-made legal page templates, or a WordPress legal pages plugin as described in the section below.

-Legal Pages Generator Software quickly generates basic legal documents for your website including ToS, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator Software allows you to quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you make money online, it’s important that your website complies with regulatory agencies and any terms of service and guidelines for 3rd-party products and services that you may decide to promote or offer online.
-Your digital presence must comply with a whole range of regulations, many of which you may not even be aware of.
+As stated earlier, if you engage in any form of commercial activity online (or plan to), you need to ensure that your site stays compliant with legal requirements of government agencies that regulate how business online is done and any guidelines and terms of service (TOS) provided by 3rd-party products and services that you may decide to promote or advertise online.
+Your website must comply with a whole set of laws and regulatory guidelines, some of which you may not even be aware of.

-Disclaimer: Once again, please note that we are not lawyers and we are not offering legal advice on this website.
-We strongly advise you to do your own due diligence and consult legal experts about the best way to ensure that your website fully complies with the law pertaining to your specific business.
+Disclaimer: Once again, we are not lawyers and we cannot provide legal advice in this article.
+We strongly advise you to do your own due diligence and consult a legal expert to ensure that your website is compliant with all legal requirements concerning your specific business.

-Here is a time-saving list of sites we suggest you visit to better understand what your site may require to stay compliant and meet its legal requirements and guidelines:
+Here is a time-saving list of websites we recommend you visit to better understand what your site may require to remain compliant and meet its legal obligations:

-Hopefully, this article has helped you understand the importance of having a compliant website.
-Use the information above to quickly add legal pages to your site using inexpensive resources and solutions.
+Hopefully, this article has helped you understand why it’s important to have a legally compliant website.
+Use the information presented above to quickly add essential legal pages to your site using simple and cost-effective resources and WordPress plugins.